 Scuba Dive

-Islamorada isn’t just known for fishing but also for diving!
+Islamorada isn’t just known for fishing but also diving!
 Some of the best diving in the Florida Keys can be found here.
 The Davis Reef, Alligator Reef, Pickles Reef, and many more dive spots are near Islamorada.
-Check out the Islamorada Dive Center to enjoy a full-service PADI scuba diving trip!
+Check out the Islamorada Dive Center for a full-service PADI scuba diving trip!

 Have a Sundowner at Lorelei

-The Lorelei Restaurant and Cabana Bar is one of the best places to head for a drink after a long day out.
+The Lorelei Restaurant and Cabana Bar is one of the best places to head for a drink after a long day.
 They have nightly sunset entertainment and Happy Hour (4-6) specials on cocktails.
-On beautiful nights come prepared to wait for a spot or to squeeze in with the locals at the bar.
+Come prepared to wait for a spot or squeeze in with the locals at the bar on beautiful nights.

 Catch Sunset at Morada Bay

-Morada Bay is one of my favorite sunset spots in all the Florida Keys, and if you head here for sunset, you’ll see why.
+Morada Bay is one of my favorite sunset spots in all of the Florida Keys, and if you head here for sunset, you’ll see why.
 It’s a beautiful location on the beach, with endless palm trees and stunning sunset views.
-Sure, drinks may be $15 a piece, but watching the sun set in such an ideal location is well worth it.
+Sure, drinks are $15 a piece, but watching the sunset in such an ideal location is well worth it.

 Visit the Marathon Turtle Hospital

-Visitors can stop in and get a glance at what goes here behind the scenes.
-They run daily tours of the facilities, which are very educational and fun!
-You’ll even get a chance to feed sea turtles, making it a great thing to do in the Florida Keys for families.
-These Educational Programs run daily at 9 am, 10 am, 11 am, 12 pm, 1 pm, 2 pm, 3 pm, and 4 pm and cost $27.00 per adult and $13.00 per child.
+Visitors can stop in and glance at what goes on behind the scenes.
+They run daily tours of the facilities, which are educational and fun!
+You’ll even get to feed sea turtles, making it a great thing for families to do in the Florida Keys.
+These Educational Programs run daily at 9 am, 10 am, 11 am, 12 pm, 1 pm, 2 pm, 3 pm, and 4 pm, costing $30.00 per adult and $15.00 per child.

 Drive the Seven Mile Bridge